History of the United States Marine Corps: Korean War

 The Korean War (1950–1953) saw the hastily formed 1st Provisional Marine Brigade holding the line at the Battle of Pusan Perimeter, where Marine helicopters (VMO-6 flying the HO3S1 helicopter) made their combat debut.
 To execute a flanking maneuver, General Douglas MacArthur called on Marine air and ground forces to make an amphibious landing at the Battle of Inchon.
-The successful landing resulted in the collapse of North Korean lines and the pursuit of North Korean forces north near the Yalu River until the entrance of the People's Republic of China into the war.
-Chinese troops surrounded, surprised and overwhelmed the overextended and outnumbered U.S. forces.
-However, unlike the Eighth Army, which retreated in disarray, the 1st Marine Division, while attached to the Army's X Corps regrouped and inflicted heavy casualties during their fighting withdrawal to the coast.
+The successful landing resulted in the collapse of North Korean lines and the pursuit of North Korean forces north near the Yalu River until the surprise entrance of the People's Republic of China into the war which overwhelmed the overextended and outnumbered U.S. forces.
+1st Marine Division, while attached to the Army's X Corps regrouped and inflicted heavy casualties during their fighting withdrawal to the coast of Hungnam.
 Now known as the Battle of Chosin Reservoir, it entered Marine lore as an example of the toughness and resolve of the Marine.

-Marines would continue a battle of attrition around the 38th Parallel until the 1953 armistice.
+After their evacuation from Hungnam, 1st Marine Division would go on to participate in some of the most important battles of the war until the signing of the armistice in 1953.
+These included the First and second battles of Wonju, Operation Ripper, Chinese spring offensive and UN May–June 1951 counteroffensive.
+1st Marine Division played a central role in repelling the Chinese assault at the Battle of the Samichon River, the final battle of the war.

 The Korean War saw the Marine Corps rebound from its drastic cuts of about 75,000 at the start to a force, by the end of the conflict in 1953, of 261,000 Marines, most of whom were reservists.
 Aviation grew to four air wings, 20 aircraft groups and 78 flying squadrons, a level that has remained more or less consistent to this day.
 4,267 Marines were killed and 23,744 wounded during the war, while 42 were awarded the Medal of Honor.